mhwombat/nix-for-numbskulls/tutorial/03-basic-flake-structure.md

 # Flake structure

-The basic structure of a flake is
+The basic structure of a flake is shown below.

 ~~~
 {